Medication Management Strategies for Safe Home Use

 Because of HIPPA privacy rules, access to medical information about your loved one may be restricted.
 If all parties are agreeable, obtain a waiver for medical information.
 The HIPAA Waiver of Authorization allows doctors to provide information on a patient’s health to third parties, such as researchers, attorneys, other doctors or family members.
 Physicians will have the form.

 Fortunately, caregivers have help available from pharmacists, nurses, and doctors to help them keep up with the important task of managing medications for the people they love.
-Use the MUST articles and handouts to help you.
+Managing medications efficiently can help patients stay safe and healthy at home.